Please join us for the 23rd Annual Edgar W. Couper Lecture Series...

 This special event brings together the Binghamton University community, alumni, students, and GSE community supporters giving us a wonderful opportunity to honor the Couper family's contributions to the intellectual life of Binghamton University's Graduate School of Education.

 Please direct questions to the GSE Dean's Secretary, Shawne Hartnett, at 607-777-7329 or email@example.com.

-The Couper Lecture and related events are funded by The Edgar W. Couper Endowment fund for Educational Excellence.
+The Couper Lecture series is funded by The Edgar W. Couper Endowment Fund for Educational Excellence